How to get here

 Registered outpatients are admitted over the outpatient clinic.

-Please take note of our checklists for your stay at the hospital.
 We advise you to leave any valuables, jewellery and the like at home.
 Your room is equipped with a lockable compartment in the cupboard or with a safe in the single rooms.
 You can deposit your valuables at the reception if you so choose.
 The hospital is not responsible for the loss or damage of non-deposited personal effects.

 The safety of our patients has the highest priority in all our medical and nursing services.
 The following additional measures are an integral part of our patient safety concept.
 You will find more information on patient safety in the section on Quality & Philosophy.